Lennoxville massacre: Crown witnesses

 Gilles Lachance, who was profoundly troubled by the massacre, contacted the Sûreté du Québec to state his willingness to work as an informer and to wear a wire.
 Gerry "Le Chat" Coulombe, a prospect with the South chapter, was also troubled by the massacre and also agreed to turn informer for the Sûreté du Québec.
 In exchange for his life, Trudeau was offered a deal by the South chapter to kill three other people associated with the North chapter.
 Trudeau carried out one killing, but was arrested for possession of illegal weapons in July 1985.
-Realizing that he would likely be killed while in prison, Trudeau cut a plea deal with the Crown, where for testifying against the Hells Angels leadership in Quebec, the Crown would treat the 43 murders he committed between 1970-1985 as manslaughter, for which he would serve just seven years.
+Realizing that he would likely be killed while in prison, Trudeau cut a plea deal with the Crown, where for testifying against the Hells Angels leadership in Quebec, the Crown would treat the 43 murders he committed between 1970 and 1985 as manslaughter, for which he would serve just seven years.
 As result of Trudeau's testimony, 90 murders were solved and nineteen Hells Angels members were convicted.
 Given that Trudeau had committed 43 murders, first as a Popeye and then as a Hells Angel, his lenient sentence attracted much controversy.